tessam30/Tools/README.md

 [Cartogoraphy Advice][34]
 [Color Tool][35]
 [Snazzy Maps][36]
+[Selecting Colors for Statistical Graphics][37] - article discussing how to select proper colors

 **Miscellaneous tools**
 [ai2html][1] - is an open-source script for Adobe Illustrator that converts your Illustrator documents into html and css.